 You can participate in the Christmas Bird Count at home by counting birds at your backyard feeders during the day!
 Simply complete the checklist provided to you by Audubon and submit it by 5 p.m. on Sunday, December 15.

-All count participants are welcome to gather at Audubon Center in Greenwich at 5 p.m. to compile results and enjoy a complimentary dinner.
+All count participants are welcome to gather at Greenwich Audubon Center at 5 p.m. to compile results and enjoy a complimentary dinner.

-For those interested in participating at Audubon Center in Greenwich, contact Ted Gilman at firstname.lastname@example.org or 203 930-1353.
+For those interested in participating at Greenwich Audubon Center, contact Ted Gilman at email@example.com or 203 930-1353.

 For those interested in joining a team in your neighborhood or conducting a feeder-watch, contact Cynthia Ehlinger at firstname.lastname@example.org or 203 219-1963.

-Audubon Center in Greenwich is a vibrant nature education center located at the main 285-acre Audubon sanctuary in Greenwich.
+Greenwich Audubon Center is a vibrant nature education center located at the main 285-acre Audubon sanctuary in Greenwich.
 We are a part of the Audubon Connecticut state office of the National Audubon Society and Atlantic Flyway, and steward a total of seven sanctuaries in the Greenwich area.
-Visitors are welcome to enjoy our miles of trails, nature programs, conservation-themed events, and center’s nature store throughout the year.
+Our mission is to protect birds and the places they need, today and tomorrow.
+Visitors are welcome to enjoy our miles of trails, nature programs, education resources, conservation-themed events, and nature store throughout the year.